-A tenant is bound by the terms of the lease agreement and is subject to the laws governing the landlord-tenant relationship (Minnesota Attorney General's book on landlord-tenant law).
+A tenant is bound by the terms of the lease agreement and is subject to the laws governing the landlord-tenant relationship (Minnesota Attorney General's handbook on landlords and tenants).
 If the lease says nothing about the tenant receiving a monetary benefit from commercial activity taking place on the leased land, the tenant is not entitled to any compensation from any such activity.